SuzanaK/bible_cross_references/README.md

 The references are from the online version of the New World Translation (original version, not the 2014 revision) published by Jehovah's Witnesses on jw.org.

+Plotting of the heatmap is done with matplotlib and numpy.